markhazleton/HttpClientDecoratorPattern/README.md

 Asp.Net C# code style, with out of the box Visual Studio 2022 settings.

 ## Features
+ 1. **Joke**        - Make an API call to the public JOKE API and display the results.
+    - Single Call passing with Model from Joke API
+ 1. **Many Calls**  - Make multiple API calls and display results so you can compare telemetry values.
+    - Demontrate using Semphore Slim Apporach to limiting the number of concurrent calls.

+### List.cshtml Razor Page
+This page is responsible for making multiple HTTP GET requests concurrently using asynchronous programming.

+The main method is called CallEndpointMultipleTimes amd retirms a list of Api call results.
+The method takes three parameters:
+- **maxThreads**: Represents the maximum number of threads to use for making the GET requests.
+- **itterationCount**: Represents the number of GET requests to be made.
+- **endpoint**: Represents the endpoint to send the GET request to.

+This code creates a semaphore, SemaphoreSlim, to limit the number of concurrent requests to maxThreads.
+Then it creates a list of tasks, tasks, to store the results of the GetAsync calls.
+For each iteration of the loop, it waits for the semaphore to be available and then adds a new task to the tasks list, making a call to the GetAsync method.
+The result of each GetAsync call is added to a List<HttpGetCallResults> object, results.

+Once all the tasks are complete, the method returns the results list and logs a message indicating that all calls have been completed.
+The SemaphoreSlim is used to limit the number of concurrent requests and ensure that the number of requests does not exceed the maxThreads value.

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.